SAP/spartacus-docs/_pages/ccp/cpq-configurable-products-integration.md

 ### Necessary Adjustments in Spartacus

-- Introduce their own version of `cart-totals.component.ts` and ensure that it is assigned to the `CartTotalsComponent` CMS component instead of the original one
+- Introduce your own version of `cart-totals.component.ts` and ensure that it is assigned to the `CartTotalsComponent` CMS component instead of the original one
 - Inject `ConfiguratorCartService` from `@spartacus/product/configurators/common` into the custom version of `cart-totals.component`
 - Introduce a component member.
 The following is an example: